-- 1. Theory of Plates and Shells by Timoshenko, McGraw Hill Book Co., New York - Theory of Plates and Chells by Pintosheliko, Mediaw Fill Theory and Analysis of Plates by P. Szilard, Prentice Hall Theory of Plates by Chandrasekhar, University Press. - 4.
+- 1. Theory of Plates and Shells by Timoshenko, McGraw Hill Book Co., New York - 1.
+Theory and Analysis of Plates by P. Szilard, Prentice Hall - 3.
+Theory of Plates by Chandrasekhar, University Press. - 4.
 Plate Analysis by N. K. Bairagi, Khanna Publishers.
 New Delhi